As a History major, you’ll take courses in topics such as:

 Where You’ll Go

-Our alumni have gone on to become successful lawyers, educators, researchers and historians.
-We hope you’ll join their ranks.
+Our alumni have gone on to become successful lawyers, educators, researchers, and historians.